otammato/6_ELK_monitoring_NodeJS_logs/README.md

 I am using the sample NodeJS utilised in the series of previous projects.

-This Node.js app sets up a web-server and and based on two microservices: the frontend interface performing CRUD operations on the backend (MySQL database) and rendering the results on a web page.
+This Node.js app sets up a web-server and and is based on two microservices: the frontend interface performing CRUD operations on the backend (MySQL database) and rendering the results on a web page.

 <details markdown=1><summary markdown="span">Details of the Coffee suppliers sample app.
 Main solution</summary>